-[3.10] Creative advertising techniques:
+[3.12] Creative advertising techniques:

-3.10.1 Candidates are encouraged to be creative.
-When developing strategies not listed above (e.g.: social media campaigns, snapchat filters), candidates must remember to stay within the expenditure limits as well as other election rules.
+3.12.1 Candidates are encouraged to be creative.
+When developing strategies not listed above (e.g.: social media campaigns, snapchat filters, GroupMe messages), candidates must remember to stay within the expenditure limits as well as other election rules.
 If any candidate wants to use any medium of advertisement that is not listed, that candidate must contact EPAC and receive approval before doing so.
 Failure to do this may result in sanctions.
+EPAC retains full discretion on any decisions regarding campaign techniques not specifically mentioned herein.